Will747/UE-GeoViewer/README.md

 ## Installation
 1. Create a new folder in the plugins folder of the project named 'GeoViewer'.
 2. Download or Clone this repository so that the files are in the 'GeoViewer' folder just created.
-3. Download and compile GDAL by running the batch file located at 'Source/ThirdParty/GDAL/BuildGDAL.bat'.
-This will use a dependancy manager called vcpkg to install the dependancies.
-4. Launch the project, before it starts it should come up with a warning about missing modules and the question, "Would you like to rebuild them now?".
+3. Launch the project, before it starts it should come up with a warning about missing modules and the question, "Would you like to rebuild them now?".
 Select 'Yes' to this and the plugin should get compiled.
 This may take a few minutes.
-5. Afterwards the editor should launch as normal, and the plugin should be installed.
+4. Afterwards the editor should launch as normal, and the plugin should be installed.

 ## Usage
 To get started open the 'Geo Viewer' editor mode.
 This will add two new actors to the world.
 The first is named 'WorldReferenceSystem', this is used to convert between engine coordinates and geographical coordinates.
 The second is named 'MapOverlayActor' this will hold the decals that get added when the overlay is active.